josue1471515/APIGolang/README.md

 * Update dependencies
 ### Installing

-A step by step series of examples that tell you have to get a Development env. running.

 * Clone or copy the project to your src Golang project folder.
 * Inside the project folder, open a command prompt and type:
 ```